teamstarter/gsg-documentation/content/resolvers/advancedConfiguration.md

       // Global before hook only have args, context and info.
       // You can use many functions or just one.

-      // Use it if you need to do something before each enpoint if (!context.bootDate) {
+      // Use it if you need to do something before each endpoint if (!context.bootDate) {
         throw new Error('Boot date is missing!')
       }